 To get you compensation, your lawyer must thoroughly evaluate your case.
 In most personal injury cases, your lawyer will try to prove “negligence.”
 Negligence is the failure to act with the level of care that a reasonable person would have exercised under the same circumstances.
 This legal doctrine is essential to many personal injury cases.

 A reputable Austin personal injury lawyer will know how to prove the standard of care was violated and establish negligence.
-The standard of care varies case to case.
+The standard of care varies from case to case.
 For example, a doctor may be held to a higher standard than a non-medical person in some circumstances.
 An exotic or dangerous pet owner may be expected to act differently than a domestic pet owner.